mikeroyal/Apple-Silicon-Guide/README.md

 [Citra](https://citra-emu.org/) is an open-source emulator for the Nintendo 3DS capable of playing many of your favorite games.

+[Ryujinx](https://ryujinx.org/) is an open-source Nintendo Switch emulator created by gdkchan and written in C#.
+This emulator aims at providing excellent accuracy and performance, a user-friendly interface, and consistent builds.

 [yuzu](https://yuzu-emu.org) is an experimental open-source emulator for the Nintendo Switch from the creators of Citra.

 [m64p](https://m64p.github.io/) is a Nintendo 64 Emulator.
 It uses mupen64plus-gui, a brand new mupen64plus frontend written in Qt5.
 It supports all of the things you’d expect from a frontend (savestate management, pausing, screenshots).